 In this scenario, the conversion would be attributed to March 1.
 However, if you would like to change this attribution model to count conversions when the reader actually purchases, you can do so by customizing your conversion columns.
 Click the “Columns” button in the dashboard, then select “Conversions” to expand the menu.
 There, you can select the attribution model for your conversions.

 Still not seeing conversions on your dashboard?
-Contact our lovely Support team for more information.
+Contact our DIY Customer Success team for more information.